Why your business needs a Password Manager

 Written by Adriel Michaud

 Too many companies these days don’t use a company-wide business password manager.
-They might use Chrome password management, Apple’s, or maybe password managers write them down on post it notes.
-These businesses frequently reuse login passwords, which is really risky these days.
-Enter password managers: tools like LastPass and Keeper that can revolutionize your cybersecurity practices and safeguard your business.
+They might use Chrome password management, Apple’s integrated password system, or maybe employees write passwords down on post-it notes.
+These businesses frequently reuse login passwords across multiple platforms, which is extremely risky in today’s threat landscape.
+Enter dedicated password managers: enterprise security tools like LastPass and Keeper that can revolutionize your cybersecurity practices and safeguard your business’s digital assets.

 Key Takeaways About Business Password Management